Alarm signal: Vervet monkeys

-The experiment determined that while the Vervet monkeys were able to categorize different predators and members of different social groups, however their ability to communicate specific threats is not proven.
-The chirps and barks that Vervet monkeys make as an eagle swoops in are the same chirps and barks that are made in moments of high arousal.
+The researchers concluded that while the vervet monkeys were able to categorize different predators and members of different social groups, however their ability to communicate specific threats is not proven.
+The chirps and barks that vervet monkeys make as an eagle swoops in are the same chirps and barks that are made in moments of high arousal.
 Similarly, the barks made for leopards are the same that are made during aggressive interactions.
 The environment that they exist in is too complex for their ability to communicate about everything in their environment specifically.

-In an experiment conducted by Dr. Julia Fischer, a drone was flown over Vervet monkeys and recorded the sounds produced.
-The Vervet monkeys made alarm calls that were almost identical to the eagle calls of East African Vervets.
+In an experiment conducted by Julia Fischer, a drone was flown over vervet monkeys and recorded the sounds produced.
+The vervet monkeys made alarm calls that were almost identical to the eagle calls of East African vervets.
 When a sound recording of the drone was played back a few days later to a monkey that was alone and away from the main group it looked up and scanned the sky.
-Dr. Fischer concluded that Vervet monkeys can be exposed to a new threat once and understand what it means.
+Fischer concluded that vervet monkeys can be exposed to a new threat once and understand what it means.

-It is still debated whether or not Vervet monkeys are actually aware of what the alarm calls mean.
+It is still debated whether or not vervet monkeys are actually aware of what the alarm calls mean.
 One side of the argument is that the monkeys give alarm calls because they are simply excited.
 The other side of the argument is that the alarm calls create mental representation of predators in the listeners minds.
 The common middle ground argument is that they give alarm calls because they want others to elicit a certain response, not necessarily because they want the group to think that there is a specific threat near.

 Ultimately there is not enough evidence to support whether or not the calls are simply identifying a threat or calling for specific action due to the threat.